- Scholarships and Fellowships

 The Udall Foundation awards scholarships to college sophomores and juniors on the basis of their leadership, public service, and commitment to issues related to American Indian nations or to the environment.
 The Udall scholarship honors the legacies of Morris Udall and Stewart Udall, whose careers had a significant impact on Native American self-governance, health care, and the stewardship of public lands and natural resources.
 Scholarships may be awarded in either Tribal Public Policy, Native Healthcare, or Environment.
 The Udall scholarship provides up to $7,000 for eligible academic expenses.

-The Udall scholarship requires institutional nomination and an endorsement letter.
+The Udall scholarship requires institutional nomination.
 Please contact LeAnn Adam to discuss your interest in applying.

 How competitive is the Udall Scholarship?

 The Udall Scholarship is a prestigious, competitive scholarship.
 OSU can nominate up to 8 students to continue to the national selection process: four in the Environment category and four in the Native Healthcare/Policy category.
 At the national level, the Udall Foundation awards 55 scholarships every year.